cpplibv/libv/LIBV-TODO.md

 	libv.ui: not owning container view (list or table)

 style
-	libv.ui: parent depends on layout invalidation could be introduced into the property as function test just like fallback libv.ui: verify that style change in child causes restyle in parent
+	libv.ui: style property (literally a property that is a style ptr, useful for interactive components and their changes) libv.ui: parent depends on layout invalidation could be introduced into the property as function test just like fallback libv.ui: verify that style change in child causes restyle in parent